WandThe Magic Wand and Other Operators

 Definition of hwand

-The magic wand operation H1 \−∗ H2, to be read "H1 wand H2", defines a heap predicate such that, if we extend it with H1, we obtain H2.
+The magic wand operation H1 \−∗ H2, pronounced "H1 wand H2", defines a heap predicate such that, if we extend it with H1, we obtain H2.
 Formally, the following entailment holds:

 Note, however, that the operation H1 \−∗ H2 only makes sense if H1 describes a piece of heap that "can" be subtracted from H2.
 Otherwise, the predicate H1 \−∗ H2 characterizes a heap that cannot possibly exist.
 Informally speaking, H1 must somehow be a subset of H2 for the subtraction -H1 + H2 to make sense.